 How the sun and UV cause cancer

-Overexposure to ultraviolet (UV) radiation from the sun or sunbeds is the main cause of skin cancer.
-In the UK more than 8 in 10 cases of melanoma, the most serious type of skin cancer, could be prevented through enjoying the sun safely and avoiding sunburn.
+Too much ultraviolet (UV) radiation from the sun or sunbeds is the main cause of skin cancer.
+In the UK more than 8 in 10 cases of melanoma, the most serious type of skin cancer, could be prevented through enjoying the sun safely and avoiding using sunbeds.

 What is UV?